Dr. Mark Paradis

 Subfields: International Relations

-Multidisciplinary Courses in the Social Sciences (for non-Social Science students)
+Multidisciplinary Courses in the Social Sciences

 Contemporary Global Issues

 The world around us is continually changing.
 Each year, we see the emergence of issues that require our immediate attention, including wars, environmental degradation, economic crises, the spread of disease, humanitarian crises, and many more.
 Yet despite the urgent need for action, it is often difficult to understand these complex issues.
-Students first learn to evaluate news and social media sources in order to gain the ability to critically analyze emerging issues.
+Students first learn to evaluate news and social media sources in order to gain the ability to critically analyse emerging issues.
 Students then actively apply concepts and theories from Economics, Geography, History, and Political Science in seminar discussions to gain a better understanding of contemporary issues of their choosing.

 Fields: Political Science; Economics; Geography; History